treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 As far as events in the evening besides dinner go, there's a variety of options usually.
 Some people go out drinking.
-I don't drink, so I don't do this but I've also heard the recommendation from drinkers that **it's a very bad idea to drink heavily during a conference**.
+I don't drink alcohol, so I don't do this but I've also heard the recommendation from drinkers that **it's a very bad idea to drink heavily during a conference**.
 You're with people you don't know in a new community: don't increase the chance that you might alienate someone by doing something you regret.
-I'm very biased here, but I'd drinking very moderately if you drink at all during PyCon.
+I'm very biased here, but I'd drinking very moderately *if* you drink at all during PyCon.

-One thing you'll likely see a lot of during PyCon is board games.
+One thing you may see at PyCon is board games and card games.
-Folks often play board games in the hotel lobbies, in board game bars, and even in the open spaces!
+Folks sometimes play board games in hotel lobbies, in board game bars, and even in the open spaces!
 PyCon's open spaces usually involve some evening time for after hour events and board games are frequently one of those events.
-There's usually **at least one night with a semi-official board game open spaces** event, but there are often others that appear.
+There's usually **at least one board game open spaces** event.
 You could even put your own board game open space event on the board!

-I can't mention board games without mentioning my absolute favorite conference ice breaker: **the cabo card game**.
+I can't mention board games without mentioning my favorite conference ice breaker: **the cabo card game**.
 I've played Cabo at [most][cabo 1] [tech][cabo 2] [conferences][cabo 3] [I've][cabo 4] [been][cabo 5] [to][cabo 6].
 I love Cabo because it only requires a 52 card deck and using the phrase "want to learn a 20 minute card game that I guarantee you've never heard of" seems to allow people to let their guard down and meet new people (not everyone says yes, but many people do).
 If you'd like to try playing Cabo yourself, you can read my blog post on [the rules to the Cabo card game][cabo].